python/cpython/Doc/library/shutil.rst

    is moved inside that directory.
 The destination path in that directory must not already exist.

-   If the destination already exists but is not a directory, it may be overwritten depending on :func:`os.rename` semantics.
+   If *dst* already exists but is not a directory, it may be overwritten depending on :func:`os.rename` semantics.

    If the destination is on the current filesystem, then :func:`os.rename` is used.
-Otherwise, *src* is copied to *dst* using *copy_function* and then removed.
+Otherwise, *src* is copied to the destination using *copy_function* and then removed.
 In case of symlinks, a new symlink pointing to the target of *src* will be created in or as *dst* and *src* will be removed.

-   If *copy_function* is given, it must be a callable that takes two arguments *src* and *dst*, and will be used to copy *src* to *dst* if :func:`os.rename` cannot be used.
+   If *copy_function* is given, it must be a callable that takes two arguments, *src* and the destination, and will be used to copy *src* to the destination if :func:`os.rename` cannot be used.
 If the source is a directory, :func:`copytree` is called, passing it the *copy_function*.
 The default *copy_function* is :func:`copy2`.
 Using :func:`~shutil.copy` as the *copy_function* allows the move to succeed when it is not possible to also